Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/GPIO/GPIO - Measure Distance By Ultrasound Module.rst

 .. only:: end amb26

-Next, open the sample code in “File” -> “Examples” -> “AmebaGPIO” -> “HCSR04_Ultrasonic”
+Next, open the sample code in "File" -> "Examples" -> "AmebaGPIO" -> "HCSR04_Ultrasonic"

 |image14|